Our priorities

 Advancing efforts to ensure sustainable, drought resilient ecosystems

-Resilient production systems and decisions
+Resilient farming systems and decisions

 Optimising land productivity and sustainability while promoting effective farm decision-making